Skip to main content

 EPA Regions

-EPA has 10 regional offices, each of which is responsible for managing the TRI Program across multiple states.
+EPA has 10 regional offices that are each responsible for managing the TRI Program across multiple states.
 Some regional offices are also responsible for territories and tribes.

 Map of the US, split into EPA regions

-EPA regions vary in the type and number of facilities located in each.
-This results in significant differences in TRI chemical waste management practices and quantities, as shown in the figure below.
+The type and number of facilities vary within each EPA region.
+As a result, there are significant differences in TRI chemical waste management practices and quantities across the regions, as shown in the figure below.

 • In Regions 8, 9, and 10, the metal mining sector accounted for more releases than any other sector.